In print, the optimal point size for body text is 10–12 point. On the web, the optimal size is 15–25 pixels.

 Can you determine the point size of a font by measuring it?
 No. Because of the differences in apparent sizing between fonts, there’s nothing you can measure that would be conclusive.
 The only way to figure it out is to set the same text, in the same font, with the same line length.
 Then adjust the point size so it matches the reference sample.

 As you reduce point size, also reduce line spacing and line length.
 For instance, newspaper fonts are quite small, but remain legible because they have snug line spacing and short line length.

 Organizations that need to control the length of documents (e.g., courts, colleges) usually do so with limits on point size and page length.
 In the typewriter age, this worked because typewriter output was standardized.
 In the digital age, it makes less sense, since artful formatting and layout can make documents appear longer or shorter as necessary.
 Anyone who needs to set standards for document length would be better off putting these rules in terms of word count.
 Unlike typewriters, all word processors have a word-count function.
 Compared to page limits, word counts are harder to evade.
 To be fair, they’re also harder to verify.

 In 2012, a dispute about point size

 reached the Michigan Supreme Court.
 One side argued—contrary to 400 years of typographic custom—that a law calling for “14-point type” on a ballot meant that the uppercase letters of the font had to be at least 14 points tall.
-Fortunately the court did not adopt this interpretation, which would’ve redefined the meaning of point size throughout the state.
+Fortunately the court did not adopt this interpretation.
+As a matter of law, it would’ve redefined the meaning of point size within Michigan.